BuvinJT/automacdoc/README.md

 ### Basic Program Scenario

-> Note: This is the ideal way to get your feet wet with this too!
+> Note: This is the ideal way to get your feet wet with this tool!

-- Change to the directory of a Python project you're writing.
+- Change to the directory of a Python project of your choice.

 Example:
 ~~~
 cd pymkdocs/example
 ~~~

 - Run pyMkDocs against the source in "raw mode".
+(See below for more details.)

 Example:
 ~~~